George Brown Jr.: Career

 For 12 years, he was employed by the city of Los Angeles in the Department of Water and Power in engineering and personnel.
 In 1958, he became a management consultant.

 Brown continued his political activism by invigorating the Monterey Park Democratic Club.

-In 1954, Brown was elected as a member of city council of Monterey Park, and served until 1958.
+In 1954, Brown was elected as a member of the city council of Monterey Park, and served until 1958.
 In 1956, Brown became the mayor of Monterey Park, California, until 1958.

 Brown's activism on behalf of civil rights continued during his term as mayor, as was evidenced by a report that when the first African American family moved to Monterey Park and met with racist protests, Brown drove to the family's home, where he spent the night to protect them.

 He was a member of the California State Assembly from 1959 to 1963.
 His service in the state legislature was marked by a number of innovative legislative proposals.
 The George Brown Act of 1961 was one of the first comprehensive public employee labor relations laws in the nation.
 Other legislative proposals included some of the first bills to ban lead in gasoline, ban the use of the pesticide DDT, and even a whimsical proposal to ban the internal combustion engine.

 In 1962, Brown won the election and became a member of the United States House of Representatives, where he served from 1963 to 1970.